Stacked Changes

 We can now add the new feature on top of the code base we prepared:

-git append 4-add-feature
+git town append 4-add-feature

 Let’s stop here and review what we have done.